Does Conformity Really Kill Creativity?

 What makes Alike a good story?

-As a Brand Storyteller, I love a good story.
+I love a good story.
 Of course, research studies shed light on conformity versus creativity, but a good story moves you to action.
 Daniel Martínez Lara and Rafa Cano Méndez used music, imagery, and symbolism magnificently.
 They made a complex topic relevant and relatable.
 They also captured the audience’s attention from the start and carried us on an emotional journey.

 On a personal note, I identified with three of the characters.
 First, I identified with the son.
 I have struggled to rediscover creativity and unleash it in my life’s work.
 While watching, I wondered when did I lose it?
 Next, I identified with the teacher.
 As a former teacher, I reflected on whether I had unintentionally stifled the creativity of my students.
 Finally, I identified with the father.
 As a parent, I hope that our effort to raise well-adjusted citizens was not at the expense of their individuality and creativity.